azhangxi/BestbuySniper/README.md

 4. Stop the bot at any time with `npm run stop`

 Note: the bot will no longer run once a purchase has been made.
 To be able to use the bot again, delete `purchase.json` from the main folder.
+Note: This is an edited version for Canadian BestBuy.